Eva Hesse (1936-1970)

 Rights and Reproductions Information

 © The Estate of Eva Hesse.
-Hauser & Wirth; photograph by Sheldan C. Collins
+Courtesy of Hauser & Wirth; photograph by Sheldan C. Collins

 Like much of Eva Hesse’s work, No Title substitutes fragile substances and irregular, organic forms for the rigid geometries and industrial materials of Minimalism, one of the dominant modes of art-making in the mid-1960s.
 The sculpture is one of Hesse’s last works before her untimely death at the age of thirty-four.
 To create it, Hesse dipped two separate pieces of knotted rope into liquid latex.
 The rope then hardened, providing an underlying weblike structure for the sculpture’s gracefully arching loops and dense, twisted segments.
 It attaches to the ceiling and walls in thirteen points, but these placements are flexible to allow for variable installations.
 This mutability was in keeping with Hesse’s intention for the work.
 A drawing she made while conceptualizing the piece was accompanied by a note which read, "hung irregularly tying knots as connections really letting it go as it will.
 Allowing it to determine more of the way it completes its self."